 The Pilgrim Glass Company was located in Ceredo, West Virginia and was founded in 1949 by Alfred Knobler after he acquired the Tri-State Glass Manufacturing Company.
 Early production pieces of Pilgrim included hand-blown crackle glass, although the company became known for their cranberry glass, which was a temperamental combination of gold and lead oxide, that led Pilgrim to become the largest producer of cranberry in the world.
 After not finding a buyer for the business, Knobler closed Pilgrim Glass in 2002.

-Located in the tiny community of Blackfork, Ohio, this once former brick factory begun its operations in the early-1900s.
+Located in the tiny community of Blackfork, Ohio, Plibricore Refractories was a former brick factory that begun its operations in the early-1900s.

 The Portsmouth Brewing and Ice Company is a defunct brewery in Portsmouth, Ohio.

 The Republic Rubber Company was located in Youngstown, Ohio and manufactured tires and hoses for the automotive and aerospace industries.
 At its peak, Republic employed 2,300 with a payroll of $4 million.
 The facility closed in 1989.

 Reymann Brewery, located in Wheeling, West Virginia, was once an integral part of the city’s rich German heritage that date to the 19th century.
 Wheeling, known as an early prominently German community in the northern panhandle of the Mountain State, boasted its unofficial nickname, the Beer Belly, with pride as it was a city filled with over 130 taverns and saloons.
 The largest of the breweries in the state was Reymann.

 This very large industrial building in Winchester, Kentucky was once home to Rockwell International, which made truck axles.
 When it left 15 years ago, the building became abandoned and was only revived in the past two years by a recycling company and a truck driving school.
 Other parts are currently used for storage.